mbolgheather/gates-of-hell/README.md

 Urgent Threat to Democracy - Fake Doors by Broken Vow's

-Hillary has spoken, at a tribute to Harry Reid; 'he's a sick man' recent interview, blurted out by the most popular person in all of Washington DC, Representative Trey Gowdy,!
+Hillary has spoken, at a tribute to Harry Reid; 'he's a sick man' recent interview, blurted out by the most popular person in all of Washington DC, Representative Trey Gowdy!

 ---